 To support data discovery and collaborative efforts, this COVID-19 community collection was created to collect research resources and make them openly available.
 The N3C Zenodo repository community collects research outputs and information objects produced by and for CTSA Program hubs and that are relevant to the N3C initiative.
 Users are encouraged to upload their N3C research objects to this collection to facilitate their sharing and discovery.

 Although Open Access articles and datasets are recommended for submission, closed and restricted access materials are also accepted.
 All types of N3C-related research outputs and information objects can be included in this repository community.

 When depositing a resource that is linked to other resources (deposited in Zenodo, GitHub, or other repositories), it is important that the record is linked to all the other available related resources to adhere to the FAIR principles of Open Science for maximizing reusability.

 Repository Community Credits:

 Community structure and language modeled after openaire_eu community at https://zenodo.org/communities/covid-19

-Curation of this community is coordinated by researchers and librarians working directly with the N3C team.
-Each time a user submits a record to the community, the system sends an email to the curators for verification and follow-up if needed.
-Only research outputs and information objects relevant to the N3C initiative and produced by and for CTSA Program hubs should be included in this community.
-Community curators are not able to edit records; therefore, corresponding authors may be asked to modify the record’s metadata when necessary to provide the readers/users with more detailed information, according to the FAIR principles of Open Science.
+Curation of this community is coordinated by researchers working directly with the N3C.
+Each time a Zenodo user submits a record to the N3C community collection, the Zenodo system sends an email to the N3C curators for verification and follow-up if needed.
+Only research outputs and information objects made possible by the infrastructure of the N3C initiative are eligible for inclusion in the N3C community collection.
+If the record does not acknowledge the N3C in any way, it will not be eligible for inclusion.
+N3C Community curators are not able to edit records; therefore, corresponding authors of eligible submissions may be asked to modify the record’s metadata when necessary to provide the readers/users with more detailed information, according to the FAIR principles of Open Science.